Halen84/RDR3-Script-Global-Research/g_savedGlobals (Global_40)/README.md

 <h2>g_savedGlobals</h2>

 #Notice
+- If a specific size is noted, then you must multiply the member index by that size when trying to access the global
-- Many struct sizes are WRONG and will be fixed at a later date
+- Many struct sizes may be wrong

 ```
 struct g_savedGlobals